Operating Principles of Peristaltic Pumping through a Dense Array of Valves: Force-Imposed Peristalsis at Low Reynolds Number

 \section{Force-Imposed Peristalsis at Low Reynolds Number}

 There are two methods of mathematically modeling peristalsis on a cylindrical pipe.
-The most commonly used model assumes that the radius varies in time according to some prescribed function in the form of a wave $R(x-vt)$.
+The most commonly used model assumes that the radius varies in time according to some prescribed function in the form of a wave $R(x-ct)$, where $c$ is the wave speed.
 This induces fluid motion in the tube, and the pressure and flow can be easily calculated \citep{Shapiro_Jaffrin_Weinberg_1969, Burns_Parkes_1967}.
-This method is appropriate for modeling the response from a peristaltic pump where the radius is fixed by the size of the rollers, but in the biological setting, it is more accurate to measure the fluid response from a force per area $P_{\text{ext}}(x-vt)$ imposed on the pipe.
+This method is appropriate for modeling the response from a peristaltic pump where the radius is fixed by the size of the rollers, but in the biological setting, it is more accurate to measure the fluid response from a force per area propagating along the pipe.
 This captures the fluid-structure interaction at the walls of the vessel.
-We will take the latter approach.
-We shall see that the former approach is compatible with the ideal valves studied here only in the limit of low-frequency peristaltic pumping.
-The goal of the paper will be to generalize the results of force-imposed peristalsis \citep{Takagi_Balmforth_2011, Elbaz_Gat_2014} to the case with valves.
+The goal of the paper will be to generalize the results of force-imposed peristalsis \citep{Takagi_Balmforth_2011, Elbaz_Gat_2014, Carew_Pedley_1997} to the case with valves.
 In order to isolate the effects of peristalsis, the mean pressure drop per wavelength will be assumed zero throughout the paper.